 Frequently asked questions

-- If the beneficiary is unable to provide proof of life in person, he/she can log in to the "Macao One Account" mobile app to provide proof of life through facial recognition.
-If the beneficiary's spouse/parent/child has a "Macao One Account", he/she can log in to his/her account to assist the beneficiary in providing proof of life; or
+- beneficiaries are unable to appear in person, they may log in to the “Macao One Account” mobile application and complete the procedure using facial recognition.
+If the beneficiary’s spouse, parents, or children have already activated a “Macao One Account”, they may also log in to their own account to assist the beneficiary in completing the procedure; or

-- The beneficiary may ask someone to submit the proof of life documents for him/her.
-For the types and contents of acceptable proof of life documents, please refer to the "Proof of Life" web page on the Social Security Fund’s website; or
+- Beneficiaries may ask someone to submit the Proof of Life documents on their behalf.
+For acceptable document types and contents, please refer to the "Proof of Life" page on the Social Security Fund website; or

-- If the beneficiary does not have a representative in Macao, he/she can submit the proof of life documents to the Social Security Fund “by mail” (Address: Macao P.O.
-Box No. 3094) .
-For the types and contents of acceptable proof of life documents, please refer to the "Proof of Life" web page on the Social Security Fund’s website; or
+- If beneficiaries do not have someone in Macao to submit on their behalf, they may send the Proof of Life documents by post to the Social Security Fund (Address: P.O.
+Box 3094, Macao).
+For acceptable document types and contents, please refer to the "Proof of Life"page on the Social Security Fund website; or

 If a beneficiary is unable to provide proof of life in January, will this affect his/her pension payment?
 How can the beneficiary provide proof of life afterward?

 If the proof of life is not provided by the end of March of that year, the pension payment will be suspended from April.
 After providing proof of life afterward, the pension payment to which the beneficiary is entitled can be resumed.
-Beneficiaries are advised to provide proof of life using the “Macao One Account” mobile app or self-service machine as much as possible.
+Beneficiaries are advised to provide proof of life using the “Macao One Account” mobile application or self-service kiosk as much as possible.

-How can a beneficiary provide proof of life through the mobile app?
+How can a beneficiary provide proof of life through the mobile application?
 Can it be done outside Macao?

-If a senior citizen has not yet opened “Macao One Account” individual account or has forgotten his/her username/password, how can he/she provide proof of life using the mobile app?
+If a senior citizen has not yet opened “Macao One Account” individual account or has forgotten his/her username/password, how can he/she provide proof of life using the mobile application?

 - If a beneficiary has not yet opened a "Macao One Account", he/she can do so online immediately.